 Declaring Attribute Classes

-While not strictly required it is recommended to create an actual class for every attribute.
-In the most simple case only an empty class is needed with the #[Attribute] attribute declared that can be imported from the global namespace with a use statement.
+It is recommended to define a separate class for each attribute.
+In the simplest case, an empty class with the #[Attribute] declaration is sufficient.
+The attribute can be imported from the global namespace using a use statement.

 Example #1 Simple Attribute Class